Protect the Harvest

-Protect the Harvest is an American 501(c)(4) non-profit advocacy organization founded by Forrest Lucas which opposes "the radical animal rights movement" and particularly the Humane Society of the United States (HSUS), which it calls "a wealthy and successful attack group".
-The organization has an allied political action committee, the Protect the Harvest PAC, which funds campaigns to assist or defeat candidates for political office.
+Protect the Harvest was an American 501(c)(4) non-profit advocacy organization founded by Forrest Lucas which opposes "the radical animal rights movement" and particularly the Humane Society of the United States (HSUS), which it calls "a wealthy and successful attack group".
+It also collaborated to the production of two films that were generally panned by critics.
+The organization has an allied political action committee (PAC), the Protect the Harvest PAC, which funds campaigns to assist or defeat candidates for political office.

-Background
+Overview

-The organization's founder and executive director is millionaire Lucas Oil owner Forrest Lucas, who has invested over $600,000 in the organization.
-Brian Klippenstein was the executive director of the organization and treasurer of the associated PAC before joining the U.S. Department of Agriculture as an advisor to Secretary Sonny Perdue (who was in the position from 2017 to 2021.)
+The organization's founder and executive director is Lucas Oil owner, Forrest Lucas.
+Lucas has invested over $600,000 in the organization.
+Brian Klippenstein was the executive director of the organization and treasurer of the associated PAC, before joining the U.S. Department of Agriculture as an advisor to Secretary Sonny Perdue, who was in the position from 2017 to 2021.

+History

-Protect the Harvest is a supporter of "right-to-farm laws" as proposed or supported by the American Legislative Exchange Council.
-Lucas put money into the losing campaign to defeat Proposition B, designed to prevent cruelty to dogs in puppy mills, in Missouri in 2010.
-He also invested in the winning campaign to pass Measure 1 in Missouri, which amended the state Constitution to protect "the right of Missouri citizens to engage in agricultural production and ranching practices" in 2014.
+Protect the Harvest was founded in 2011 by Forrest Lucas.
+Protect the Harvest is a supporter of right-to-farm laws as proposed by the American Legislative Exchange Council.
+In 2010, Lucas put money into the campaign to defeat Proposition B, designed to prevent cruelty to dogs in puppy mills, in Missouri, which was lost.
+Reports indicated that Lucas supported efforts from the Missouri legislature that would weaken and repeal voter-approved measures, even though those measures did not have enough time to take into effect.

+In 2014, Lucas invested in the winning campaign to pass Measure 1 in Missouri, which amended the state Constitution to protect "the right of Missouri citizens to engage in agricultural production and ranching practices".
 Lucas contributed almost $200,000 to oppose Question 3, a Massachusetts ballot initiative banning the sale of products from animals raised in "extreme" confinement, which passed with strong support in 2016; Protect the Harvest also underwrote a failed legal challenge to the measure.

-Finances
+On February 5, 2017, Lucas and the Trump administration purged thousands of pages from the Animal Welfare Act and the Horse Protection Act from the USDA-APHIS website.
+This act does impact the USDA-APHIS website and how people can monitor the progress in which the law is enforced and how the federal animal protection laws are also being enforced.
+On November 16, 2022, Protect the Harvest's founder, Forrest Lucas, was awarded by the American Agri-Women with the 2022 Veritas Award.
+In September 2023, Mike Siemens was named the executive director and Theresa Lucas McMahan was named the chief administrative officer for Protect the Harvest.

+In October 2024 the origination shutdown due to many years of financial struggles.